Jeffrey

 Area of Research

-Jeff Henderson’s research focuses on the molecular mechanisms regulating programmed cell death (PCD) in the mammalian central nervous system (CNS) in both normal and pathologic states, neural connectivity in the CNS as relates to Eph-family tyrosine kinases, and the development and delivery of small molecule therapeutics targeting these processes.
+Jeff Henderson’s research focuses on the molecular mechanisms governing programmed cell death (PCD) pathways in the mammalian brain (CNS) and stem cells for both normal and pathologic states: mechanisms of neural connectivity in the CNS relating to Eph-family tyrosine kinases and development and delivery of small molecule therapeutics targeting these processes.

 Research Challenge

-Axon guidance: Meaningful functional recovery within the injured adult central nervous system requires both neuronal survival and re-innervation of injured neurons to appropriate neural targets.
-In order better understand the process of local axon guidance during mammalian development and following CNS injury we are investigating a family of axon guidance molecules known as the EphB family.
-We have previously demonstrated that these receptor tyrosine kinases play important roles in regulating the organized innervation of several distal targets of the CNS as well as being critical regulators of dynamic neural remodeling.
-We are therefore attempting to understand the role which EphB receptors play in regulating several novel features of motor and sensory control in the CNS.
+Axon guidance: Meaningful functional recovery of the injured central nervous system requires both continued neuronal survival and appropriate re-innervation of injured neural targets.
+To better understand the process of axon guidance during development and following CNS injury, we are examining a group of axon guidance molecules known as the EphB family.
+We have previously demonstrated that these receptor tyrosine kinases play a key role in regulating the organized innervation of several targets of the CNS, as well as being critical regulators of dynamic neural remodeling.
+We are attempting to understand the role which EphB receptors play in regulating several novel features of motor and sensory function in the CNS.

 Molecular Therapeutics: Through the use of stem cell mediated CRISPR gene targeting, the role which specific interactors play in stem cell and neural signaling process can determined in vivo and in vitro.
-Over the past decade our investigations have allowed us to identify molecular interactions which govern specific forms of neural cell death.
-Modified variants these proteins can be introduced into cell lines where the dynamic nature of their interaction can be investigated in real time.
-Using such methodologies we have developed high-throughput assays to screen the ability of thousands of small biomolecules to influence specific elements of these pathways, having identified biologics capable of altering the specific molecular interactions in primary neural cells relevant to PCD in vivo.
+Over the past decade our investigations have allowed us to identify molecular interactions which regulate specific forms of neural cell death.
+By modifying target proteins in vivo in stem cells we can assess the dynamic features of this in PCD in real time following injury.
+Using such methods we have developed high-throughput assays to screen the ability of thousands of small biomolecules to influence specific elements of these pathways, identifying agents capable of altering the specific aspects of PCD in vivo.
+We have also developed several new methods to efficiently modify primary stem cells in a scale-independent manner.

 Proposed Solution